Newsletter No. 25 – Social Law – September 2015

 Contract and execution of the employment contract

-- Duration in the event of requalification of the part-time contract
+- Duration in case of reclassification of the contract to part-time

-- The loss of basket bonus following a change in working hours is not a contractual modification
+- The loss of meal allowance following a change in working hours is not a contractual modification

 - Obligations of the new employer